pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/1-laying-foundations.md

 _This is a logical application of the previous section's conclusions._

 Your feelings about the facts are also facts of reality themselves, i.e. they exist and are what they are.
 Hence, they must be accepted to, before evaluating them and dealing with them however necessary.
 In particular, acceptance of the facts does not mean you suppress your feelings about the facts; do not suppress feelings (positive or negative).
 Sometimes, the feelings are well-founded and serve to orient you toward your value for life.
 Other times, the feelings may be invalid or partly valid in the sense that the premises that give rise to them may be invalid or partly invalid; even in such cases, first accept that you feel what you feel, allow yourself to feel what you feel, and then evaluate your feelings and deal with them rationally (for more on dealing with emotions, see: [_Emotions_](https://pranigopu.github.io/philosophy/philosophy-in-practice/7-emotions.html)).

+**NOTE**: _I hold that emotions can be dealt with rationally (i.e. without compromising the use of reason in any way) due to the fact that emotions are effects of one's internalised beliefs and values, which are in turn open to rational scrutiny and thereby open to rational acceptance, management or (if necessary) change._

 # Conviction
 ## Need of absolute conviction